ReninJose/Network_Design/Phase2Chhay/DesignFile.md

-Author @ Keegan Chhay, Ryan White
+Author @ Keegan Chhay, Ryan White, Renin Kingsly Jose Group member: Renin Kingsly Jose, Ryan White
 EECE Network Design: Protocols and apps
-Phase 2: Implement RDT 1.0 over a reliable UDP channel Group member: Renin , Ryan
+Phase 2: Implement RDT 1.0 over a reliable UDP channel

 The purpose of this assignment is to transfer a BMP File between a UDP client socket (sender) and a UDP server (receiver).
 Doing so by RDT 1.0 protocol.